jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 4. Verify successful authentication by confirming your user profile and workspace access are displayed correctly in the HPE GreenLake console

-#### Verify the authentication

-- Confirm that your user profile displays correctly in HPE GreenLake
-- Check that the appropriate workspace access and permissions are applied
-- If you configured `hpe_ccs_attribute`, verify that role-based permissions are correctly assigned

 #### Troubleshooting